Imom111/REST-server-clients/README.md

 - The code for the consumption of REST services using [Express](https://expressjs.com/) and [Sequelize](https://sequelize.org/).
 - A little database in [Clever Cloud](https://www.clever-cloud.com/) for using the services.

+Notes:
-Note: You can read the documantation [here](https://documenter.getpostman.com/view/24659793/2s8Z6u3ufM).
+* You can read the documantation [here](https://documenter.getpostman.com/view/24659793/2s8Z6u3ufM).
+* And [here](https://rest-server-clients.up.railway.app/) is the base url of the project.